six2dez/reconftw/.planning/STATE.md

 See: .planning/PROJECT.md (updated 2026-05-27)

 **Core value:** Run one command, get a complete recon picture of a target — passive, active, and vulnerability layers — with resumable checkpoints, structured output, and zero-touch tool orchestration.
-**Current focus:** Phase 05 — web-pipeline-e2e
+**Current focus:** Phase 6 — vulnerability scanning e2e

 ## Current Position

-Phase: 05 (web-pipeline-e2e) — EXECUTING
+Phase: 6
-Plan: 1 of 10
+Plan: Not started
-Status: Executing Phase 05
+Status: Ready to plan
 NEXT (you, the maintainer): provision resolvers + install subzy/dnstake/regulator/dnscewl, then run the bash-v1-vs-v2 ±5% parity (SUBD-11/D-04) on hackerone.com+tesla.com, sign off in 04-11-SUMMARY.md, flip 04-VERIFICATION.md status→passed.
 See 04-VERIFICATION.md §"WHAT YOU MUST DO".
 Then Phase 5 (Web Pipeline E2E) — which REUSES Phase 4 extractors + copies its pattern, so add the real-arg smoke test + a real E2E run to its DoD.
-Last activity: 2026-06-02 -- Phase 05 execution started
+Last activity: 2026-06-05

 ## Performance Metrics